hhariri/hhariri.github.io/_posts/2013-12-29-jvm-minimal-survival-guide-for-the-dotnet-developer.md

 * [JRebel](http://zeroturnaround.com/software/jrebel/) - Awesome plugin to IntelliJ IDEA and other IDE's that allows for hot-swapping, i.e run code without re-compiling.
 * [YourKit](http://www.yourkit.com/) - Java Profiler

+## IntelliJ IDEA for the Visual Studio User

+// TODO

 ## Conferences

 I've been going to Java Conferences for the past few years even when I wasn't doing more Java development.
 Here's a pick of some I've gone to that are decent: